apache/incubator-ponymail/docs/ARCHIVING.md

 # Archiving New Emails to Pony Mail #
 This document exists to extend the [general install guide](INSTALLING.md) provide examples on how to archive emails.

+__Note:__ If you plan on [importing old emails from an archive](IMPORTING.md), please set up the archiver __first__ so as to create an overlap of new emails coming in and old emails being imported.
+The system is designed to handle this without creating duplicate entries in the archive.

 ## Mailman 2.x example:
 Set up a Pony Mail mail account/alias on a machine.
 This can be your local mail server, it can be the machine that Pony Mail is on (install sendmail or postfix